gardener/etcd-druid/docs/deployment/getting-started-locally/getting-started-locally.md

 > kubectl get etcd -o=wide
 ```

 We adhere to a naming convention for all resources that are provisioned for an `Etcd` cluster.
-Refer to [etcd-cluster-components](../../concepts/etcd-cluster-components.md) document to get details of all resources that re provisioned.
+Refer to [etcd-cluster-components](../../concepts/etcd-cluster-components.md) document to get details of all resources that are provisioned.

 ### Verify Etcd Pods' Functionality